 One of the major goals of the CDC and its NDPP partners is to increase access to DPPs by promoting health insurance coverage in both public and private settings.
-Medicare does not currently cover DPPs, and only one state Medicaid program (Montana) does.
-There is wide variation among private health plans in their coverage of DPPs, but at least 30 private plans currently cover DPPs for some of their lines of business.
-Some private and public purchasers are incorporating DPPs into their health plans or wellness programs, or offering them as standalone benefits, but it is challenging to assess how extensive these practices are.
-Increased payer coverage of DPPs may be forthcoming based on 1) a proposal by Medicare to expand coverage of DPPs to all Medicare beneficiaries (using a 110 mg/dL FPG threshold to define prediabetes), 2) a CDC initiative to partner with two to three states to expand Medicaid coverage for DPPs, and 3) two US Preventive Services Task Force (USPSTF) recommendations related to DPPs with a grade of B (i.e., services that must be covered by private plans without patient cost sharing to be compliant with the Affordable Care Act [ACA]).
+Medicare does not currently cover DPPs, but a proposal to expand coverage to Medicare beneficiaries was recently released for public comment; only one state Medicaid program (Montana) currently covers DPPs.^{11,12} There is wide variation among private health plans in their coverage of DPPs, but at least 30 private plans currently cover DPPs for some of their lines of business.13 Some private and public purchasers are incorporating DPPs into their health plans or wellness programs, or offering them as standalone benefits, but it is challenging to assess how extensive these practices are.
+Increased payer coverage of DPPs may be forthcoming based on 1) the aforementioned proposal to expand coverage of DPPs to all Medicare beneficiaries (using a 110 mg/dL FPG threshold to define prediabetes), 2) a CDC initiative to partner with two states to expand Medicaid coverage for DPPs, and 3) two US Preventive Services Task Force (USPSTF) recommendations that may be interpreted to relate to DPPs with a grade of B (i.e., services that must be covered by private plans without patient cost sharing to be compliant with the Affordable Care Act [ACA]).